 16. Mandala Collarbone Tattoo

-If you are a confident individual looking for a visible but versatile placement, then the collarbone is the choice for you.
+If you are a confident individual looking for a visible but versatile placement, the collarbone is your choice.
 Collarbone tattoos are cool, but they will hurt.
 This is because you are tattooing over bone, and there is thin skin and a lack of fat and muscle.
 How much discomfort you experience will depend on your pain threshold and the detail and size of your chosen design, although most pieces here are relatively small.
 You can get a mandala directly over your clavicle or decide to get inked just below or above it; the choice is yours.
-The area is not difficult to cover with clothes which means you will not be restricted if you work in a conservative environment.
-Or if you simply do not wish for the world to see your tattoo.
+The area is not difficult to cover with clothes, so you will not be restricted if you work in a conservative environment.
+Or if you do not wish for the world to see your tattoo.

 17. Wrist Mandala Tattoo

 There are few locations better than a wrist tattoo.
-This is a small area, so it works best with tiny or straightforward designs, which can be looked at every day to remind yourself of their importance in your life.
-The wrist is a versatile option because it can be covered easily but also shown off.
+This is a small area, so it works best with tiny or straightforward designs, which can be looked at daily to remind yourself of their importance in your life.
+The wrist is versatile because it can be covered easily but is also shown off.
 You can play around with different placements, for example, the inner wrist or on the side.
-Some use the mandala for decorative purposes, but it should also be an incredibly meaningful tattoo choice.
-Of the many pros to this piece, there is a downside, and that is the pain.
+Some use the mandala for decorative purposes, but it should also be a meaningful tattoo choice.
+Of the many pros to this piece, there is a downside: the pain.
 The artwork here tends to hurt because of the very thin skin and the lack of fat and muscle.